seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 By funding the next edition, you contribute in a very concrete manner to making Gephi more stable in the long term.

 ## b.
 Are you an academic?
+### Make use of a powerful tool: citations!

-As an academic (librarian, faculty, student, administrator), a very impactful action is to cite Gephi in the bibliography of the documents your produce - in articles of course but in publication really, including applications and reports.
+As an academic (librarian, faculty, student, administrator), a very impactful action is to cite Gephi in the bibliography of the documents your produce - in articles of course but in every publication really, including applications to projects and reports.
 These are the two papers referencing the tool you love:

 > Bastian, M., Heymann, S., & Jacomy, M. (2009, March).
 Gephi: an open source software for exploring and manipulating networks.
 In Proceedings of the international AAAI conference on web and social media (Vol. 3, No. 1, pp. 361-362).